FertigLab/pycogaps/README.md

 GapsResult result object with 5900 features and 20628 samples 8 patterns were learned
 ```
 We strongly recommend saving your result object as soon as it returns.
-One option to do so is using Python’s serialization library, pickle64.
 ```
-print("Pickling...")
-pickle.dump(result, open("./data/PDACresult_50kiterations.pkl", "wb"))
-print("Pickling complete!")
+result.write("data/pdacresult.h5ad")
 ```
 Now you have successfully generated a CoGAPS result!
 To continue to visualization and analysis guides, please skip to the section below titled “Analyzing the PyCoGAPS Result”